Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 1. On *Improve inking & typing*, select **No**, then click **Accept**.
 1. On *Get tailored experiences with diagnostic data*, select **No**, then click **Accept**.

-Windows will now check for *more* available updates.
+> **Note:** If it has a valid Internet connection, Windows will now check for *more* available updates.
 As before, if it finds any, it will install them automatically.
+>
+> If not, it will simply continue.

 This process may take some time.
 Please be patient.
 Your VM may restart on its own.

 Once complete, you will be presented with a login screen.
 Move to the next part to continue.

-### Part 5: Hyper-V Client Management

 ## Investigation 4: Post-Installation Tasks *(client1*)